cheeseEnthusiasts/yukon-go/README.md

 # Yukon GO!

-the best card game to ever be made
+the best card game to ever be made its like really cool and based off a concept by ryder

-Godot 4.3-stable
+Made with Godot 4.3-stable

 ---
-thanks gemeni for this awful explanation
+thanks gemini for this awful explanation this probably reflects nothing about the game

 **Omega Duel: A High-Stakes Strategic Card Game**